 Strategy deployment (or Hoshin Kanri) is a Lean approach for aligning goals and improvement efforts across an entire organization.
 This means that every person from the front-line staff to senior executives understands the organization’s primary goals, can relate them to their area, and strives to reach those goals through continuous improvement, A3s, projects, etc. Hoshin Kanri steers an organization toward long-term strategic objectives while maintaining and improving key business processes and results through systematic planning and good organizational alignment - both throughout the year and over multi-year cycles.

 How the work is visualized and how it is organized play critical roles in having a successful strategy deployment effort.
-Software helps by organizing all of your top-down and bottom-up work to ensure alignment with high-level goals.
-It increases visibility so that every person in the organization knows what strategic goals are, how the organization is doing, and how their area is helping to attain those goals.
+Lean software for healthcare helps by organizing all of your top-down and bottom-up work to ensure alignment with high-level goals.
+In addition, it increases visibility so that every person in the organization knows what strategic objectives are, how the organization is doing, and how their area is helping to attain those goals.

 No matter which methodologies you use, engagement is key.